aboutcode-org/aboutcode-toolkit/USAGE.rst

     about gen [OPTIONS] LOCATION OUTPUT

-    LOCATION: Path to a inventory file (CSV or JSON file)
+    LOCATION: Path to a JSON or CSV inventory file.
-    OUTPUT: Path to the directory to write ABOUT files to
+    OUTPUT: Path to a directory where ABOUT files are generated.

 **Options:**

 ::

-    -q, --quiet                     Do not print any error/warning.
-    --mapping                       Use for mapping between the input keys and the ABOUT field names - MAPPING.CONFIG
-    --license_text_location DIRECTORY
-                                    Copy the 'license_text_file' from the
-                                    directory to the generated location
-    --extract_license TEXT...
-Extract License text and create
+    --fetch-license TEXT...
+Fetch licenses text from a DejaCode API. and create <license>.LICENSE side-by-side
-                                    <dje_license_key>.LICENSE side-by-side with the
-                                    generated .ABOUT file using data fetched
-                                    from a DejaCode License Library.
-The
-                                    following additional options are required:
+                                    with the generated .ABOUT file using data fetched from a DejaCode License Library.
+The following additional options are required:

                                     api_url - URL to the DejaCode License Library API endpoint

                                     api_key - DejaCode API key
                                     Example syntax:

-                                    about gen --extract_license 'api_url' 'api_key'
+                                    about gen --fetch-license 'api_url' 'api_key'
+    --license-text-location PATH    Copy the 'license_file' from the directory to the generated location
+    --mapping                       Use for mapping between the input keys and the ABOUT field names - mapping.config
+    -q, --quiet                     Do not print any error/warning.
     --help                          Show this message and exit.

 Purpose
 -------
-Generate ABOUT files from the input to the output location.
+Given an inventory of ABOUT files at location, generate ABOUT files in base directory.

 Options
 -------

 ::

-    --mapping

-        See MAPPING.CONFIG for details
+    --fetch-license

+        Fetch licenses text from a DejaCode API. and create <license>.LICENSE side-by-side with the generated .ABOUT file using data fetched from a DejaCode License Library.

+        This option requires 2 parameters:
+            api_url - URL to the DJE License Library api_key - Hash key to authenticate yourself in the API.
+        (Please contact us to get the api_* value to use this feature)

     --license_text_location